From Noise to Knowledge: System Identification with Systematic Polytope Construction via Cyclic Reformulation: INTRODUCTION

-Set Membership identification methods\cite{milanese85,t03,t04,t01,t02,t05} construct parameter sets under bounded noise assumptions by formulating the identification as a constraint satisfaction problem, providing theoretical guarantees for true parameter inclusion within the estimated set.
+Despite the widespread use of polytopic models in control design, systematic identification methods that directly derive polytope-type models from experimental data remain underdeveloped.
+Several approaches have been proposed to address this challenge.
+Among these, the approaches most relevant to ours aim to quantify model uncertainty from a single identification experiment, and the idea closest in spirit is found in resampling and subsampling techniques originating from the bootstrap literature in statistics and signal processing\cite{new44,new45}.
+These techniques generate multiple parameter estimates from a single dataset and naturally yield confidence regions for the identified parameters; although they have not been established as a systematic polytope construction method for control design, the underlying idea of producing multiple estimates from one dataset is closely related to ours, and a data-partitioning variant of this idea serves as the quantitative baseline in Section~\ref{sec:bootstrap}.
+A more distantly related line of work is set membership identification\cite{milanese85,t03,t04,t01,t02,t05}, which constructs parameter sets under bounded noise assumptions by formulating the identification as a constraint satisfaction problem and provides theoretical guarantees for true parameter inclusion within the estimated set; its reliance on a deterministic noise bound, however, places it in a fundamentally different setting from the stochastic noise model adopted in this work.
 Adaptive identification using multiple models\cite{narendra97} employs switching or blending mechanisms between candidate models, though these approaches may lack systematic uncertainty quantification and require careful model selection strategies.
-Most existing approaches assume that the polytopic structure is known a priori or rely on heuristic model selection procedures, limiting their practical applicability when the uncertainty structure must be systematically inferred from data.
+Most of these approaches assume that the polytopic structure is known a priori or rely on heuristic model selection procedures, limiting their practical applicability when the uncertainty structure must be systematically inferred from data.